 Read more about agency of record on our blog.

-PR news wires are filled with news releases from PR people and companies that pay a fee to post their company news.
-There are several companies that provide these services (PRNewswire, Business Wire, PRWeb and others).
+PR news wires contain news releases from PR people and companies that pay a fee to post their company news.
+There are several companies that provide these services (PR Newswire, Business Wire, PRWeb and others).
 Each has its own unique features and benefits.
-Axia receives volume pricing from these paid news wire services and our public relations agency extends discounted rates to our clients.
+Axia receives volume pricing from these paid news wire services, and we extend discounted rates to our clients.
 For example, a $2,000 news wire package may cost $400-800 for an Axia client, depending on current volume and promotional offerings.

 The Associated Press news wire contains stories published exclusively by AP correspondents and newspapers that subscribe to the AP service.
 Companies are unable to pay to have their news placed there.
 Editors select the content they post to the AP wire based on its overall news value.
 Other options for major news wires include Reuters and Dow Jones.
 Axia has relationships with these unpaid news wires and actively pitches our clients' best stories to our contacts within these organizations.

 Visit Axia's blog to familiarize yourself with what a news wire is and how it can benefit your organization.

 It takes time to develop and execute an effective PR campaign.
-Weigh the value of the time you'll spend on PR against what you could accomplish in the same time if you focused your efforts on your own expertise: your business.
+Weigh the value of the time you'll spend on PR against what you could accomplish in the same time if you focused your efforts on your expertise: your company.
 Axia Public Relations generates earned media coverage for our clients full time.
 We know the ins and outs of pitching stories, writing and distributing news releases, scheduling speaking engagements and developing contact lists and relationships with the media.
-Make sure you consider thesekey points before you decide to handle your public relations in-house.
+Make sure you consider these key points before you decide to handle your public relations in-house.